Vibes and Exterior Paint Colors (Pacific Northwest)

 Popular Exterior Paint Colors Pacific Northwest

-With all of the beauty and nature the PNW has to offer, choosing the right exterior paint colors to fit in with your environment is a must!
-Our paint palettes are rooted in nature with earthy greens, mushrooms and grays.
-When we do go to the more saturated charcoals, navys and black you’ll still find a nod to nature with some wood accents.
+With all of the beauty and nature the PNW has to offer, choosing the “right” exterior paint color scheme can mean different things to different people.
+Our paint palettes are rooted in nature with earthy greens, mushrooms, and grays and give us so much inspiration.
+When we do go to the more saturated charcoals, navys and black, you’ll still find a nod to nature with stained wood accents.

-Some of my favorite combinations are Benjamin Moore’s Hale Navy HC-154 or Kendall Charcoal HC-166 with a Simply White OC-117 contrasting trim and Dijon 193 for the door to bring warmth.
-The look can be achieved with Sherwin Williams using Granite Peak 6250 and trim in 7568 Neutral Ground.
+Some of my favorite combinations are Benjamin Moore’s Hale Navy HC-154 or Kendall Charcoal HC-166 or Sherwin Williams Peppercorn SW7674 for the body, with a Simply White OC-117 contrasting trim and Dijon 193 for the door to bring warmth.
+This works on a 1920’s Craftsman as well as a Mid Century Mod renovation or a new-build Contemporary.

 Important Considerations for the Pacific Northwest

-Professional Painting Contractors in Portland, Beaverton & More!
+Professional Painting Contractors in Portland, Beaverton, Oregon & More!

 To get started, request a free estimate and we’ll get back to you shortly.
-We look forward to hearing from you!
+We THANK YOU for your time and look forward to working with you!